 After some hours of research, I have selected some games of Vassily Ivanchuk that I am sure that you will find instructive and unique.
-In some games of my list, he lost but I think you can understand many aspects about a player if you notice the way he wins and loses.
+In some games of my list, he lost but I think you can understand many aspects of a player if you notice the way he wins and loses.
 Certainly, a G.M. has to play outstandingly to beat him.
 In order to help you understand the essence of each move, I have written some comments that will help you get valuable lessons.

 Semi-Slav, Anti-Meran Gambit